1988–89 Boston Celtics season

 The 1988–89 Boston Celtics season was the 43rd season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

-This was the first season for Jimmy Rodgers as head coach; Rodgers had been a Celtics assistant coach prior to this season.
-The Celtics had the 24th overall pick in the 1988 NBA draft, and selected shooting guard Brian Shaw from the University of California, Santa Barbara.
+After the resignation of K.C.
+Jones, the Celtics hired assistant coach Jimmy Rodgers as their new head coach.
+The team had the 24th overall pick in the 1988 NBA draft, and selected shooting guard Brian Shaw from the University of California, Santa Barbara.

+Regular season

-This season was severely hindered by the loss of All-Star forward Larry Bird to a heel injury, which required surgery to have bone spurs removed from both heels; Bird only played just six early-regular season games for the Celtics before being lost to injury, averaging 19.3 points, 6.2 rebounds and 4.8 assists per game, without any three-point field goal attempts.
+This season was severely hindered by the loss of All-Star forward Larry Bird to a heel injury, which required surgery to have bone spurs removed from both heels; Bird only played just six early-regular season games for the Celtics before being lost to injury, averaging 19.3 points, 6.2 rebounds and 4.8 assists per game, without any three-point field-goal attempts.
 Initially, Bird was expected to be back in March, but it was delayed and ultimately became a season-ending injury.

-Without Bird, the Celtics struggled and played .500 basketball, holding a 23–23 record at the All-Star break.
+Under Rodgers and without Bird, along with the addition of Shaw, the Celtics struggled and played around .500 in winning percentage, holding a 23–23 record at the All-Star break.
 At mid-season, the team traded Danny Ainge, and second-year forward Brad Lohaus to the Sacramento Kings in exchange for Ed Pinckney, and Joe Kleine.
-The results were dramatic as the Celtics, who had averaged over 60 wins per season thus far in the 1980s, finished in third place in the Atlantic Division with a mediocre 42–40 record.
-Coming into the season, the Celtics had been the Eastern Conference's first seed for five consecutive seasons; this season, they were the eighth seed, clinching an NBA playoff spot in the final game of the regular season.
+The results were dramatic as the Celtics finished in third place in the Atlantic Division with a mediocre 42–40 record, and earned the eighth seed in the Eastern Conference, clinching an NBA playoff spot in the final game of the regular season.
+Before this season, the Celtics averaged over 60 wins per season thus far in the 1980s, and had been the Eastern Conference's first seed for five consecutive seasons.